-Mental Health and HIV Education Packet – This packet is a compilation of several recent fact sheets and other resources.
+Mental Health and HIV Education Packet – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

 Fact Sheets and Issue Briefs

 Mental Health and HIV (HIV.gov) – After a brief introduction to mental health challenges in general, this resource focuses primarily on depression, which is very common among people with HIV.
 It lists the potential symptoms of depression and provides guidance on getting help in a mental health crisis.
 Guidance is also provided in talking with healthcare providers about mental health, mental health providers and programs, and finding mental health services.

 HIV/AIDS and Mental Health (National Institute of Mental Health) – This addresses how people with HIV are at a higher risk for mental health disorders; defines a group of complications that are known as HIV-associated neurocognitive disorders (HAND); and describes ways in which taking antiretroviral treatment (ART) can affect mental health.

-Mental Health and HIV (U.S. Department of Veterans Affairs) – This begins with an overview of mental health and HIV, followed by common responses to an HIV diagnosis, including denial, anger, sadness or depression, fear, anxiety, and stress – as well as tips for coping with these emotional reactions.
+Mental Health and HIV (U.S. Department of Veterans Affairs) – This resource begins with an overview of mental health and HIV, followed by common responses to an HIV diagnosis, including denial, anger, sadness or depression, fear, anxiety, and stress – as well as tips for coping with these emotional responses.
 There is also a section about HIV-associated neurocognitive disorders.

 The Impact of Mental Health Across the HIV Care Continuum (American Psychological Association) – This issue brief examines the prevalence of mental health disorders among people with HIV; the role of mental health problems in HIV acquisition; the effects of mental impairment on HIV health outcomes; mental health screening and treatment for people with HIV; and mental and behavioral health treatments in HIV care.